n4bb12/verdaccio-github-oauth-ui/docs/configuration.md

 [troubleshooting](./troubleshooting.md#error-verdaccio-github-oauth-ui-plugin-not-found)
 guide for more information on alternatives.

-## Registering a GitHub OAuth Application
+## Registering a Google OAuth Application

 - Register a new OAuth application at https://github.com/settings/applications/new, or, if it should be owned by an